 I became a photographer at the end of September 2012.
 I started with no experience of the job, other than

 my basic college level education of photography.
-I originally started with a company who paid me commission for selling keyrings.
+I originally started with a company who paid me commission for selling key rings.

 When working under my independent brand name I was earning £40 per night for just two hours of work.

-It has some fantastic perks such as free drinks depending on club management rules, free entry to the clubs and you develop a reputation.
-By far the best thing is the social reputation you gain, it gives you so much confidence and self-esteem.
+It has some fantastic perks such as free drinks depending on club management rules, free entry to the clubs… and you develop a reputation.
+By far the best thing is the social reputation you gain; it gives you so much confidence and self-esteem.

 Anybody who has a basic knowledge of photography and who is willing to build and learn new skills.
 Some computer skills will be handy, especially with Photoshop.

 If you have a passion and eye for creativity, go for it and do it with all your heart.
-It will give a sense of stability in your life and a social life that before I started this job I had only dream about.
+It will give a sense of stability in your life and a social life that before I started this job I had only dreamed about.
 So my advice is, if you’re going to give it a go, always be willing to learn something new, because you will with every single night out on the job.